ethyca/fides/docs/fides/docs/index.md

 ### Registries

-A Registry is a collection of systems analyzed as a group.
-Since a registry also contains some information on how systems depend on each other, an analysis of a registry also includes checking on the validity of each system and their dependencies.
+A Registry is a collection of systems evaluated as a group.
+Since a registry contains information on how systems depend on each other, an analysis of a registry also includes checking on the validity of each system and their dependencies.

 ### Privacy Policies

-Privacy policies describe what kinds of data are acceptable for what kinds of use.
-Fides compares the data usage you are declaring against the policies you are permitting to evaluate your state of compliance.
+Privacy Policies describe what kinds of data are acceptable for what kinds of use.
+Fides compares the data usage you are declaring against the policies you are defining to evaluate your state of compliance.

 ### Describing Data Privacy

-Fides defines data privacy with four dimensions.
-Each of these dimensions can be defined on an organization-wide basis, and allow for hierarchical definition.
+Fides defines data privacy with four dimensions, called Data Privacy Classifiers.
+Each of these classifiers can be defined on an organization-wide basis, and allow for hierarchical definition.

 * data category: What kind of data is contained here?
 (personal health data, account data, telemetry data...)